OpenLiberty/cloud-hosted-guides/instructions/develop-microservices-docker/README.md

 Congratulations, you have successfully completed the lab.

-From this lab you should now have an understanding of: what Docker is, why you would use containers and  what a **dockerfile** is, creating a dockerfile, building the imag, running the container to see the JVM output and updating the container.
+From this lab you should now have an understanding of: what Docker is, why you would use containers and  what a **dockerfile** is, creating a dockerfile, building the image, running the container to see the JVM output and updating the container.